October 22, 2015

 There are some PK differences in men and women.
 At the same doses, some women have higher levels of certain drugs in their bloodstreams and experience more side effects than men.
 Despite the differences, women seem to benefit as much from HIV therapy as men.

 These PK sex differences (male vs. female) may be related to hormonal changes that happen when women get their periods.
 PK differences also may be linked to basic biology and physiology of cells (there are differences in the cells of men and women).
 They may also be linked to differences in weight or body composition (amount of fat vs. lean muscle).

 Standard doses of drugs are usually based on research done mostly in men.
 This means a woman, who generally weighs less than a man, may get a higher amount of the drug in her body than is needed to be effective.
-Although differences between men and women have been seen in studies, no changes to dosing have been recommended for women.
-However, a few HIV drugs are given at lower doses if your weight is below a certain cut-off (e.g., Sustiva).
+Although differences between men and women have been seen in studies, no changes to dosing of HIV drugs have been recommended for women (note: because pregnancy can change how the body processes drugs, doses of some HIV drugs may change during pregnancy).

 If you are experiencing side effects, ask your health care provider for help.
 Do not change your dose or stop your drugs without speaking to your provider.

 Because of PK differences, new tests are being developed to help figure out if patients are receiving the right amount of drug.